 At Jo Divine we believe that sexual health and sexual pleasure go hand in hand and have created a “Health brochure” www.jodivine.com/articles/womens-sexual-health/jo-divine-health-brochure with healthcare professionals in the NHS which contains suitable products including slim sex toys, clitoral stimulators and sexual lubricants and vaginal moisturisers.
 Whatever you do , do not give up on your sex life, help is available.
 As a former nurse I am always happy to give advice over the phone and we have more practical advice and videos at Jo Divine.

 Samantha Evans co-founded Jo Divine, an online sex toy company, with her husband Paul in 2007 which only sells skin safe sex toys and sexual lubricants.
 Having a professional background in nursing, she is a features writer and sexual health and pleasure expert for Jo Divine.
 With an extensive knowledge about sex toys and sexual lubricants, she enjoys creating informative, practical articles about sexual health and pleasure which endeavour to normalise sex, help people to talk about it and discover ways to enjoy sex in whatever way they want to or are able to.
 Samantha works with many healthcare professionals in the NHS and private practice to help them advise their patients about regaining sexual function and enjoying sexual intimacy and pleasure through the use of suitable skin safe sex toys, silcocne dilators and irritant free sexual lubricants.
 She also advises people going through natural menopause or as a result of medical or surgical treatment and post cancer treatment, about ways to enjoy sexual intimacy and pleasure.
 She passionately believe that it is always possible to enjoy pleasurable sex and going through the menopause or post cancer treatment doesn’t mean your sex life has to stop.
-Sex, whether alone or with a partner, is meant to be fun, noisy, messy, embarrassing, consensual and most of all pleasurable.

 The information and content provided in all guest blogs is intended for information and educational purposes only and is not intended to substitute for professional medical advice.
 Please seek professional advice or speak to your medical team if you have any questions about the issues raised in this guest blog.